crazy-max/ftpgrab/README.md

 A file containing the MD5 hash of the name of each downloaded file will prevent re-download a file even if it is not present in the destination directory.<br />
 You can also apply a filter to search for files with a regular expression.<br />
 Because this script only need ``wget``, it is ideal for those with a seedbox or a shared seedbox to synchronize with a NAS (Synology Qnap D-Link) or a local computer...
+If you use the MD5_METHOD called sqlite3, the process performance will be improved! (see Installation chapter)

 ## Requirements